Diesel locomotive: Hydrokinetic transmission

 Hydrokinetic transmission (also called hydrodynamic transmission) uses a torque converter.
-A torque converter consists of three main parts, two of which rotate, and one (the stator) that has a lock preventing backwards rotation and adding output torque by redirecting the oil flow at low output RPM.
+A torque converter consists of three main parts, two of which rotate, and one (the stator) that has a lock preventing backwards rotation and adding output torque by redirecting the oil flow at low output rotational speeds.
 All three main parts are sealed in an oil-filled housing.
-To match engine speed to load speed over the entire speed range of a locomotive some additional method is required to give sufficient range.
+To match engine speed to load speed over the entire speed range of a locomotive, some additional method is required to give sufficient range.
 One method is to follow the torque converter with a mechanical gearbox which switches ratios automatically, similar to an automatic transmission in an automobile.
 Another method is to provide several torque converters each with a range of variability covering part of the total required; all the torque converters are mechanically connected all the time, and the appropriate one for the speed range required is selected by filling it with oil and draining the others.
 The filling and draining is carried out with the transmission under load, and results in very smooth range changes with no break in the transmitted power.